-(WordPress Settings – Reading Settings Screen)
+(Global Settings – Reading Settings Screen)

 Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-(WordPress Settings – Discussion Settings Section)
+(WordPress Settings – Discussion Settings Screen)

-(Settings Menu – Permalinks)
+(Settings Menu – Permalink Settings)

-(Configuring permalink URLs)
+(Configuring SEO-friendly URLs)